Valley fans remember NBA legend Kobe Bryant

-VISALIA, California (KSEE) — Fans across the country are mourning the loss of NBA legend, Kobe Bryant, including here in the Valley.
+VISALIA, California (KGPE) — Fans across the country are mourning the loss of NBA legend, Kobe Bryant, including here in the Valley.

 Many who met the basketball superstar describe it as an experience they will cherish forever.